dragonfly-science/dragonfly-website/content/news/2023-07-17-nokome-bentley/content.md

 that applying modern software engineering practices to that work would be beneficial more broadly.”

-That led to Nokome founding Stencila Ltd, a company developing software for authoring, collaborating on, and publishing reproducible research.
+That led to Nokome founding [Stencila](https://stencila.io), a company developing software for authoring, collaborating on, and publishing reproducible research.
 He is continuing to work on Stencila and hopes he and others at Dragonfly can make use of it in their work.